ttm/soundscapeX/README.md

 Following the results reported in this article: https://peerj.com/articles/2108/

-Had to use Python 2 to avoid complicated translation of numeric types in porting the needed librartis.
+Had to use Python 2 to avoid complicated translation of numeric types in porting the needed libraries.

 Had to do some simple conversion by hand (numpy is not accepting float as array index anymore) to install: https://github.com/bregmanstudio/BregmanToolkit